 The performances included original works together with some old favourites that everyone could sing along to.
 One of the highlights was a magnificent duet of My Way performed by Roy Peime and General Manager, Geoff Stone, that even Ol’ Blue Eyes would be proud of.
 Pacita, a spritely 93-year-old who accompanies the choir on piano, sums up the feeling of the group, “Music is a special part of my life.
 I feel a spiritual connection when I play.
 It’s a way of spreading happiness and sharing love with others.”

-As COVID-19 has put a temporary hold on the road show, we’ve produced a short-form documentary which lets you ride along with our Songs from the Heart choir as they embarked on their tour in June last year.
+As COVID-19 has put a temporary hold on the roadshow, we’ve produced a short-form documentary that lets you ride along with our Songs from the Heart choir as they embarked on their tour in June last year.
 Enjoy!